1. How does Project Date Night Work?

 9. Can I schedule a babysitter to watch my child while I’m away on a trip?

-Yes, we can make arrangements to stay with your child while you are away on a trip – whether it’s for domestic or international travel.
-We will require parents who want to leave children in our care while they are traveling, to provide us with the following:
+Yes – we can arrange to stay with your child while you are on a trip.
+Whether it’s for domestic or international travel.
+We require parents who want to leave children in our care while they are traveling to provide us with the following:

-– notice of minimum one week of international and three days of domestic travel;
+– notice of a minimum of one week of international and three days of domestic travel;

-– information as to how can we reach you at your travel destination in case we can’t contact you by your cellphone alone ( for example – if we have to reach you while you are at your workplace, wedding reception or hotel, etc.);
+– information on how we can reach you at your travel destination in case we can’t contact you by your cellphone alone ( for example – if we have to reach you while you are at your workplace, wedding reception or hotel, etc.);

 – the exact information of your child’s schedule for the time you are away, including meal plan and $ for food shopping/activities if necessary;

-Project Date Night strives to accept 100% of booking requests we receive as we do not like saying NO to our families.
-Unfortunately, sometimes we have to refuse.
-We cannot accept a booking if your child is ill and contagious as we cannot risk spreading that illness.
+Project Date Night strives to accept 100% of our booking requests, as we do not like saying NO to our families.
+Unfortunately, sometimes we have to say NO for safety reasons (yours and our babysitters).
+We cannot accept a booking if your child is contagious.
+We cannot risk our babysitters getting sick or spreading illness to other families in our network.
 The safety of numerous families we work with on a daily basis as well as our own safety and our families at home – is of tremendous importance to us.

 To be more specific: